-(d) That other States Parties shall be kept informed of the extent to which a federal State gives effect to the
+(d) That other States Parties shall be kept informed of the extent to which a federal State gives effect to the provisions covered by reservations; and(e) That a federal State which, because of a reser-

-- provisions covered by reservations; and (e) That a federal State which, because of a reservation, is "immune" against complaints regarding violations of a provision in the Covenant shall not itself be able to make such complaints against other States Parties. - Texts proposed by the representative of the Soviet III.
-Union (E/CN.4/L.128) and by the representatives of Australia, India and United States (E/CN.4/L.199) at the eighth session of the Com- - 1.
-Union of Soviet Socialist Republics (E/CN.4/ L.128) - "The provisions of the Covenant shall extend to all parts of federal States without any restrictions or exceptions whatsoever." - 2.
-Australia, India and United States of America (E/CN.4/L.99) - "1.
+(e) That a federal State which, because of a reservation, is "immune" against complaints regarding violations of a provision in the Covenant shall not itself be able to make such complaints against other States Parties.

+III.
+Texts proposed by the representative of the Soviet Union (E/CN.4/L.128) and by the representatives of Australia, India and United States (E/ CN.4/L.199) at the eighth session of the Commission

+1. Union of Soviet Socialist Republics (E/CN.4/ L.128)

+"The provisions of the Covenant shall extend to all parts of federal States without any restrictions or exceptions whatsoever."

+2. Australia, India and United States of America (E/CN.4/L.99)

+"1.
 A federal State may at the time of signature or ratification of, or accession to, this Covenant make a declaration stating that it is a federal State to which this article is applicable.
 In the event that such a declaration is made, paragraphs 2 and 3 of this article shall apply to it.
 The Secretary-General of the United Nations shall inform the other States Parties to this Covenant of such declaration.